Mapping the Maze

 Workshop Pricing and Refunds

-To ensure more equitable access, a limited number of full fee waivers are available, with priority to writers who identify as Black, Indigenous, or people of color (BIPOC).
+To ensure more equitable access, a limited number of fee waivers are available, with priority to writers who identify as Black, Indigenous, or people of color (BIPOC).
 Recipients will be notified on a rolling basis.
-Requests for fee waivers for the May workshop closed April 14.
+Accepted fee waiver applicants will be responsible for a nominal $25 fee.
+Apply for a fee waiver!**

 The registration fee includes a one-year subscription to Poets & Writers Magazine (or an extension of your existing subscription).